liuyehcf/BlogSource/_posts/Cpp-Thirdparty-Library.md

 // Initializes a local cursor to walk the current thread's stack. int unw_init_local(unw_cursor_t* cursor, unw_context_t* context);

+// It is an extended version that allows you to specify how unwinding should behave using flags.
+// The most important flag: UNW_INIT_SIGNAL_FRAME
+//      This tells libunwind: The context comes from a signal handler; the first frame is a signal frame. int unw_init_local2(unw_cursor_t *cursor,
+                    unw_context_t *context,
+                    int flags);

 // Moves the cursor to the next stack frame. int unw_step(unw_cursor_t* cursor);